 Compare KiwiSaver providers for free with Canstar!

 … it is interesting to take a look at how KiwiSaver members have invested their money.
-To this end, we’ve put together a list of the top ten most popular KiwiSaver schemes, by total number of members.
-Plus, for a bit of fun, we’ve also listed the ten schemes that earned the biggest returns over the past year, to the end of 2021.
+To this end, we’ve compiled a list of the top ten most popular KiwiSaver funds, by total number of members.

 Top 10 KiwiSaver Funds By No. Members